Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 #ENDCODE

-GetCursorPos retrieves the mouse location relative to the computer screen with the origin in the bottom left corner.
-We then use ScreenToClient to map the coordinates to be relative to the bottom left corner of our window.
+GetCursorPos retrieves the mouse location relative to the computer screen with the origin in the top left corner.
+We then use ScreenToClient to map the coordinates to be relative to the top left corner of our window.

+#ANCHOR_IMPORTANT https://github.com/Olster1/windows_tutorials/blob/ed64686f331050411297dc0d5ca7a34e3b5f8346/windows_keyboard_input/06%20version%20-%20mouse%20position/main.cpp#L178 You can see the code up to this point.

 #HR